-The Coronavirus and MERS - Viral Infection and Prevention
+The Coronavirus and MERS: Viral Infection and Prevention

 Coronaviruses and Their Effects

-Health agencies around the world are tracking the spread of the MERS virus carefully.
+Health agencies around the world are tracking the spread of MERS carefully.
 In this age of frequent international travel, infections can easily spread from country to country.
 Luckily, there are things that we can do to greatly reduce our chance of catching a virus.
 There are also ways in which we can boost the activity of our immune system, which protects us from infections.

-What is a Biological Virus?
+What Is a Biological Virus?

 Another difference between viruses and cellular organisms is that viruses can't reproduce on their own.
 They must enter a cell of a living organism in order to make new copies of themselves.